NJBLAGA/NathanBlaga_T2A2/README.md

 - Important facts about the listing
 - A link to view the listing
-- Item quanitity for each line item
+- Item quanitity for each line item,
 - Total price of all items within the user's Wish List
 - The ability to remove items or remove duplicates
 - Delete the Wish List